massi-ang/aws-iot-custom-authorizer-sample/README.md

 }
 ```

-The `sub` in the token is used by the authorizer to define the policy applicable to the connection, and will allow publishing only on a topic `d/<sub>`
+The `sub` field in the token is used by the authorizer to scope down the policy for the connection, allowing the client to publish and subscribe to the topic `d/<sub>` and to its own IoT Shadow.

-The test app will publish message to a topic `d/<id>` every 5 sec.
+The test client publishes a message to the topic `d/<id>` every 5 sec.
 Use the [iot console](https://console.aws.amazon.com/iot/home?#/test) to check the messages are being received.

-#### If you get an error
+**If you get an error**

 To test if the authorizer is setup correctly you can also use the aws cli.